junxit/us-congress-bills-111/metadata.md

 - 2010-07-14 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-07-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 420 - 0 (Roll no. 439). (text: CR 7/13/2010 H5516-5517)
 - 2010-07-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 420 - 0 (Roll no. 439).(text: CR 7/13/2010 H5516-5517)
+- 2010-07-15 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.